Master in Literary Creation

 All the subjects of the BSM Inside module are 100% online and have been designed as self-learning subjects: from the first day of the subject until the end of the term you will have all the teaching materials available on the eCampus and you can work with the material and the different activities that it contains at your own pace, according to your availability and in a self-organized way.

-Once you have passed the program, you will be awarded the degree of Máster en Creación Literaria, issued by the Pompeu Fabra University.
+Once you have passed the program, you will obtain an electronic degree (e-Título) for the Máster en Creación Literaria issued by the Pompeu Fabra University

 The teaching team for the master's is made up of renowned storytellers, poets, translators, journalists, novelists, and literary critics, several of them winners of prestigious awards.
 You will learn and be inspired with the help of distinguished writers.